lerna-lite/lerna-lite/README.md

 ## Why create this lib/fork?
 Mainly for the following reasons:
 1. the original Lerna is no longer maintained (dependencies are out of date)
 2. create a lighter lib that still provide Lerna's approach of Versioning and Publishing by following the [Conventional Commits](https://www.conventionalcommits.org/) and also automatically create [Conventional-Changelog](https://github.com/conventional-changelog/conventional-changelog) for each package of the workspace.
-We don't all packages of Lerna anymore since NPM Workspaces came out.
+We don't need all packages of Lerna anymore since NPM Workspaces came out.
 3. add some little extras

 ### This lib will help you with